 Does your partner ever get under your skin for reasons you can’t quite understand?
 Do your friends tick you off without meaning to?
-Do certain people’s comments leave you feeling hurt (even though you’re sure they didn’t mean it)?
-You chalk it up to just the way it is or the way different relationship dynamics play out, but in truth, there’s probably more going on under the surface than you realize.
+Do certain people’s comments hurt you (even though you’re sure they didn’t mean it)?
+You chalk it up to just how it is or how different relationship dynamics play out, but relationships among people are more complicated than that.

 As it turns out, your partner pissing you off by being on the phone, failing to replace the toilet paper roll, or making a joke at your expense isn’t about them being a “jerk.”
 It’s about the whole history of interactions that came long before they were even in the picture.

 So how does our matrix affect our relationship dynamics?
 How does it play into our romantic relationships and friendships?
 Does it really all come back to our relationship with our parents?
 Most importantly, can we change relationship dynamics?

 If we don’t decide to examine, explore, and change these beliefs, they will dictate our lives and behavior, including our relationship dynamics.
-If you’ve ever noticed your partners’ behavior ticks you off because it reminds you of your mother or father, this is an example of your matrix influencing your perception.
+If you’ve ever noticed your partner’s behavior ticks you off because it reminds you of your mother or father, this is an example of your matrix influencing your perception.

 Interactions with others may trigger a series of feelings and emotions for reasons we can’t even understand.
-We may get hurt, angry, or sad because of the behavior of our partner or friends, but not completely understand why these feelings come up.
+We may get hurt, angry, or sad because of the behavior of our partner or friends, but we do not completely understand why these feelings come up.
 Why do they piss us off so much?
 This is especially puzzling when little actions of others bother us but don’t seem to bother anyone else.

 To identify and examine the root of our feelings, in this case, our frustration or anger, we must look closer to figure out what’s triggered our reaction.
 Our partner may have done something insensitive or just plain crummy.
 Our feelings are validly hurt by their actions, but it’s important to recognize the hurt is often stemming from several places (not one insensitive misstep).

 Studies show that babies read emotion by looking at their mothers’ faces.
 When a mother is non-reactive, the baby cries even if the mother is there.
 We want acknowledgment, not simply a presence on the other side of the dinner table.
 We want to be seen!
 We want our existence known!
-We want our partner to look up from the screen and look into our eyes!
+We want our partner to look up from the screen and into our eyes!

 No wonder it gets under our skin when our partner scrolls through social media instead of engaging with us over the dinner table.
 By examining how these feelings started, we can better express our likes and dislikes.
 We can express our frustrations and ask that our partner acknowledge us and tell us they’re seeing us.
 We can ask that they listen to us and meet our yearning to be seen and heard.
-Often, a simple realization and request is all it takes.
+Often, a simple realization and request are all it takes.